gla-rad/eNav-Eureka/docker/overview.md

 ## How to use this image

 This image can be used in two ways (based on the use or not of the Spring Cloud Config server).
 * Enabling the cloud config server and distributing the configurations located in an online repository.
 * Disabling the cloud config server and using the configuration provided locally.

 ### Cloud Config Configuration

-In order to run the image in a **Cloud Config** configuration, you just need to provide the environment variables that allow is to connect to the online configuration repository.
+In order to run the image in a **Cloud Config** configuration, you just need to provide the environment variables that allow it to connect to the online configuration repository.
 This is assumed to be provided through a VCS system like [Git](https://git-scm.com/downloads).